How a Corporation Issues Additional Shares

 A corporation will most likely decide to issue additional shares of stock in order to raise additional capital.
-The benefit of raising additional capital is obvious—more capital for the corporation to use in order to grow.
+The benefit of raising additional capital is obvious—more capital for the corporation allows the company to grow.

 How much money?